 E-Safety is an important part of the computing curriculum and safeguarding agenda.
 Parents have a vital role to play in keeping children safe online, particularly as children often access the Internet through a wider variety of devices at home than they have access to in school.

-Our E-Safety and Safeguarding pages have links to several websites and services that provide helpful information for parents and carers covering topics such as social networking, gaming and cyber bullying.
+Our safeguarding page has links to several websites, documents and services that provide helpful information for parents and carers covering topics such as social networking, gaming and cyber bullying.

 Parent consultations are arranged in the autumn and spring terms.
 This allows parents to meet with school staff to discuss both the personal and academic progress of their child.
 An informal open afternoon is arranged for the summer term to allow parents to visit other classes in the school, view the children's work and speak with members of staff.
 Parents receive a written report of their child's progress in the summer term.

 We welcome all parents and carers into our school as we believe we are partners in the education of your children.
-Information is communicated to parents in various ways - the weekly newsletters, reading diaries and homework books, questionnaires, the website, parent consultations, open days/evenings, training sessions and a variety of other events.
+Information is communicated to parents in various ways: newsletters, reading diaries and homework books, questionnaires, this website, our mobile app, parent consultations, open days/evenings, training sessions and a variety of other events.

 Bowmandale has an active parent/teacher association called the Friends of Bowmandale Primary School.
 See the PTA page for more information.